enviodev/docs/docs/greeter-tutorial.md

 The Greeter contract is a very simple smart contract that allows a user to write a greeting message on the blockchain.

-The Greeter contract is deployed on both the Polygon and Linea blockchains.
-You can try indexing the Greeter contract on one blockchain (e.g. either Polygon or Linea), or on both blockchains at the same time (e.g. in the case of a multi-chain example).
+The Greeter contract is deployed on both the Polygon and the Linea blockchain.
+Following this tutorial will index events from both chains.

 ### [Envio](https://envio.dev)